astromikemerri/OpenSCAD-Enclosure/README.md

 # OpenSCAD-Enclosure
-A script for the OpenSCAD software package, that creates boxed for electronic projects like this:
+A script for the OpenSCAD software package, that creates emclosures for electronic projects like this:
 <img src=https://github.com/astromikemerri/OpenSCAD-Enclosure/blob/main/SampleBox.JPG width=400>

 As well as being able to specify the interior dimensions of the box and other parameters like the wall thickness, the user can also specify rectangular and circular apertures in any of the walls of the box.